pip-services/pip-services/README.md

 # <img src="https://github.com/pip-services/pip-services/blob/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> cross-language and cross-platform microservices toolkit

-Pip.Services is a unique microservices toolkit that allows you to develop microservices in different languages using symmetric structure and patterns, make them interoperable and run on variety of different platforms.
+Pip.Services is a unique toolkit that allows you to develop microservices for different platforms in the language of your choice.
+Maintanance and interoperability are easily accomplished because of the toolkit's use of symmetric structures and patterns.

 With Pip.Services you can:
 - Speedup your microservice development by using prebuilt patterns and components
-- Use the toolkit by itself or easily mixed with other frameworks
+- Use the toolkit by itself or in conjunction with other frameworks
-- Confidently build high-quality production-grade microservices
+- Confidently build high-quality, production-grade microservices
 - Develop interoperable microservices in .NET, Java, Node.js, Python, and Go (under development)
 - Run microservices on AWS, Azure, Go Cloud or on-premises
 - Deploy microservices in Docker, Serverless, Service Fabric or in other containers.
-- Switch platforms and technologies without touching existing code
+- Switch platforms and technologies without touching the existing code

 <!--
 To unleash that potential, microservices developed using Pip.Services toolkit often employ componentized design: